MyBord/mybord-client/docs/projectManagement.md

   * update blue color
     - 642CA9
     - 1F9EFF -> new blue
-  * if you add a video then add an image, the title of the video is cached in the add card modal
   * filtering by favorites, todo, will remove titles from cards
-  * fix bug where app crashes when you add an image card
   * have session be remembered by user
-  * when you login, refresh the page, and click about, you get a double render
   * add email verification
   * add usernames and routing for usernames
   * when clicking about in login page, it does not scroll down

-  * add image support
-  * add giphy support
+### B. High - MVP

+### C. Medium

   * add website support
   * add note support

-### B. High - MVP

-### C. Medium
+  * when you login, refresh the page, and click about, you get a double render
   * clicking outside the add card modal should close it
   * show spinner for image until it loads
   * when logging in, cards show up before loading is done ... this is if you login, logout, and